Generalised anxiety disorder (GAD)

-Generalised anxiety disorder (GAD) is a type of anxiety disorder characterised by uncontrollable worry that impacts on day-to-day life.
+Generalised anxiety disorder (GAD) is a type of anxiety disorder where people have uncontrollable and persistent worry that affects their day-to-day life on an ongoing basis.

-- you uncontrollably worry about everything, a lot of the time
+- you uncontrollably worry about many different things, a lot of the time

 - you're often tired but can't sleep properly